23 Meaningful Christmas Traditions That Encourage Giving (2023)

 A similar concept is the Secret Angel.
 This involves doing nice things for your recipient without being caught.
 Each participant draws a name and then picks a way to be helpful!
 The names are revealed at Christmas.

-2. START A GIVING JAR
+2. START AN EASY GIVING JAR

-With this tradition, every member of the family consistently adds money to a jar.
-Remember, simple = doable!
-A small amount of money is added every week, and then the kids pick what good they want to do with the jar during the Christmas season.
+A small amount of money is added every week, and the kids pick what good they want to do with the jar during Christmas.

 3. PICK A LOCAL CHARITY

-Local and seasonal charities are EVERYWHERE this time of year.
-Take advantage of Operation Christmas Child, Toys for Tots, or many more.
-Here’s a list of the top 7 charities that help children at Christmas.
+- Here’s a list of the top 7 charities that help children at Christmas.

-4. GIVE ALLOWANCE
+4. MAKE ALLOWANCE MEANINGFUL

 With this method, kids view their money as more than just spending.

-5. MAKE FOOD
+5. SHARE SIMPLE FOOD

-Next, most ways of giving don’t have to include money!
 Many service workers have to work the major holidays.
-So bake cookies or take food to your local fireman, policemen, nurses, or anyone else over the holidays.
-Heck, retail employees would probably appreciate this too!
+So bake cookies or take food to your local fireman, policemen, nurses, or anyone else who’s working.
+Heck, retail employees would appreciate this too!

 6. GIVE CARDS